Speed (novel)

 1970 novel by William S. Burroughs, Jr.

 Speed, first published in 1970, was the first of three published works by William S. Burroughs Jr., the son of the Beat Generation author William S. Burroughs.

 Summary

-Speed is an autobiographical novel about the ins and outs of the life of a methamphetamine addict.
-It starts out with Burroughs in his grandmother's house in Florida and moves to the streets of New York.
-It is written in the straight narrative style.
-Throughout the book the life of the speed addict is explored and the stories of how Burroughs got from being a teenage speed-freak to getting arrested and tried for forging a prescription is touched upon.
-Speed was almost rejected by its publisher due to its crude themes, such as the in-depth sex scene between Burroughs and his child love, Maria.
+Set in the mid-1960s, the story follows a teenaged Billy Burroughs as he hitchhikes from his grandmother’s home in Palm Beach, Florida to the streets of New York City, where the novel takes place over the course of several months.

+As he drifts through the city under the constant influence of speed, Burroughs’ reflects on his interactions with acquaintances and the experiences that accompany his relentless search to remain high.

 Impact

 Burroughs' second work, Kentucky Ham, is similar in some aspects to Speed and elucidates the other adventures had by him after Speed was written.
 His third work, Cursed From Birth, was compiled by David Ohle and published posthumously.

 Due to the author's having an almost identical name to his more famous father, and because the book deals with themes often featured in his father's writings, Speed is often erroneously credited to the elder Burroughs.